noop-inc/noop-sample-app-covid-19-mobility/README.md

 Now that you've gotten hands-on experience with Noop Local and Noop Cloud, you're ready to start using Noop on your own!
 Visit the documentation at [noop.app/learn](https://noop.app/learn) to learn how to create your own Noop application.

 If you have any questions, concerns or feedback, contact us through email.
-You can reach us at hello@noop.app.
+You can reach us at hello@noop.dev.